top of page

 Wards below -- do youngies today know of Montgomery Wards?
 My grandparents in 1950s Reno NV often sent me toy capguns from Wards while I lived overseas:

-Below, HS&BC's mark, a catalogue company of the late 19th century:
+Below, HS&BC's mark on a Wyeth, which also was a catalogue company of the late 19th century:

-Below, only Wyeth stamped the style name 'Olive' into its holsters:
+Below, only Wyeth stamped the style name 'Olive' into its holsters and I have dozens of these holsters in my photo files.

 Below, "Rev-o-noc" was 'Conover' spelled backwards:

-Below, the many faces of Wyeth in the holster book title "Packing Iron".
-The author commits himself by stating in nearly all image captions 'maker unknown' and many Wyeths are among his images but can't be dated more precisely than his estimates without seeing the stitching on the backside of each holster:
+Below, the many faces of Wyeth in the holster book titled "Packing Iron".
+The author commits himself to inadequate sourcing by stating in nearly all image captions that the 'maker unknown' and many Wyeths are among his images.

 Below, we've seen this Wyeth holster before, with its Masonic symbol but a different background: